 3. Just be with yourself for a few moments.

 You’ll notice annoyance or impatience, but take a deep breath and look past your judgments (“Why can’t he just behave?!”) to the fears behind your anger (“What if he's still doing this when he's 20?...
 If I were a better parent, this wouldn’t be happening… Will I ever get my own needs met?”).
 Then, notice that part of this is that you're running on empty and feeling resentful.
 This isn't all about your child.

-This is one of the most important steps toward emotional wholeness and healing you can take – just feeling those yucky emotions that come up in the course of your everyday life, instead of hiding in little addictions like screens, food and shopping.
+This is one of the most important steps toward emotional wholeness and healing you can take – just feeling those yucky emotions that come up in the course of your everyday life, instead of fending those uncomfortable feelings off with little addictions like screens, food and shopping.
 Many of these feelings are triggered by baggage that goes back to our childhoods.